 A successful marketing strategy for professional services revolves around ensuring the credibility of the service provider.
 This may involve displaying diplomas or law books or having plush offices that say you are successful.

 An important aspect of a marketing strategy for professional services is providing the human element in contacts with clients/ patients.
 For instance, my kids went to an orthodontist who made a point of knowing each patient’s name, telling them how beautiful they were, giving them choices in band colors, and even hosting their birthday parties in the media room of the office.
 He held contests for iPods and other desired items for patients submitting pictures of themselves wearing his t-shirts in exotic locations.
 He paid for and displayed pictures of patients who completed treatment.
 He gave patients an ice cream cone when they earned points for keeping appointments, taking care of their braces, and wearing their t-shirts during visits.
 Even though he was one of the more expensive orthodontists in the area, his offices were packed and his patients loved him.

 Maybe these things would only work for kids, but adults like to feel as if they’re something more than a number to professional service providers.
 For instance, hospitals behave more like hotels when they deliver newspapers to patient rooms.
 Physicians who listen to patients, introduce themselves and shake hands, show they care about their patients, and display other socially dictated behaviors not only get more loyal patients and more recommendations, their patients are more likely to share openly about their health and take their doctor’s advice.

-I know this post was huge and packed in a lot of information about driving customer satisfaction.
-If you have questions, feel free to ask or to suggest ideas for future posts.
+I know this post was huge and packed with a lot of information about driving customer satisfaction.
+If you have questions, feel free to ask or suggest ideas for future posts.

 Need marketing help to support business growth?